Last updated on March 9th, 2022

 It’s perfectly legal and in fact, kind of the thing to do around here: getting high… South Pacific style!

 With significant ceremonial importance in Fiji and Samoa, kava drinking in Vanuatu is more of a casual nighttime activity, mostly reserved for men.
-All you have to do is walk around town and look for a colorful neon light which marks the spot.
+All you have to do is walk around town and look for a colorful neon light that marks the spot.
 Step inside, down a few shells and proceed to the ‘Kava garden’ to relax with the local patrons.
-Don’t be alarmed by the constant sounds of spitting and throat cleaning.
+Don’t be alarmed by the constant sounds of spitting and throat clearing.
 This is perfectly normal, even if it might be a bit disgusting.
 Kava makes your tongue go numb and your mouth dry – so these oral actions apparently help with that…

 A few rules of thumb when it comes to kava: the less water % in the mix – the stronger the kava, the emptier your stomach is – the quicker you’ll feel the ‘high’, you can ask for a ‘half’ or even ‘quarter’ shells and finally – the ‘high’ can best be described as a feeling where everything seems to move at a slower pace, so really nothing to fear.
 You’ll be sleeping like a baby!

 Rent a car for a full day of circling Efate (see ‘Vanuatu essential travel tips’).
 A regular 2WD will do just fine.
 Before leaving town, stop at the central market and stock up on some fruits and snacks for the road trip.
-Drive in an anti-clockwise direction, starting off with a small detour to an unofficial lookout point overlooking the Port Vila Harbor.
+Drive in an anti-clockwise direction, starting off with a small detour to an unofficial lookout point overlooking Port Vila Harbor.

 Once out of town, there’s nothing but endless coconut plantations and hardly anyone on the road.
 Don’t be surprised if you don’t see too many road signs.
 This is kind of the norm in Vanuatu.
 The best way to navigate is by either asking locals or counting how many rivers you’ve crossed and matching it to your roadmap (don’t forget to pick one up).

 The first official stop will be at the Eton Lagoon.
-Pay the V500 entry fee and practice swinging off the rope into the fresh pool.
+Pay the ~V500 entry fee and practice swinging off the rope into the fresh pool.
 You’d be surprised how long it takes until you get bored of playing Tarzan.

 There’s a small bar on the premises, picnic tables, and changing facilities.
-Further down the road, Eton Beach can be another stop if you fancy a dip in the ocean (V500).
+Further down the road, Eton Beach can be another stop if you fancy a dip in the ocean (~V500).

 As you’re feasting away on local dishes, you’ll be serenaded by locals welcoming you to Vanuatu!

 The gentle drive from Taka Village to Port Havannah will take you along the island’s remote northern coast.
-On the way, you’ll cross a few rivers, pass a few more coconut plantations and maybe even come across happy looking children returning home from school.
+On the way, you’ll cross a few rivers, pass a few more coconut plantations and maybe even come across happy-looking children returning home from school.

 At Havannah Harbor, stop for some coffee at Gideon’s Landing by the Eco Lodge and relax on this tranquil beach that was the filming location for Survivor Vanuatu.
 These days, this part of the island is home to upmarket resorts and restaurants, but you can easily kill a few hours relaxing on the beach.